 - Expect to get wet!
 Especially at the spray waterfall, so bring some swimwear or a dry set of clothes for afterwards.

 And there you have it, everything you need to know about visiting the Banyu Wana Amertha Waterfall in the North of Bali.
-What is your favorite waterfall in Bali?
-Perhaps the hidden Tibumana Waterfall or the magical Tukad Cepung Waterfall?
+What is your favourite waterfall in Bali?
 Tell us in the comments down below.
-And if you are traveling to Bali or Indonesia don’t forget to check out all our other articles on Bali or all our articles on Indonesia.
+And if you are traveling to Indonesia don’t forget to check out all our other articles on Indonesia.
 Oh, and don’t forget to pin it for later!